IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 ---
-title: Discrimination Against Men in New Zealand
+title: Discrimination against men in New Zealand
 description: "Discusses discrimination against men in New Zealand and gives clear examples."
 date: 2025-10-2
 ---